Tuesday, 31 May 2022

 The FA Cup final was on television and Russ and Josh were back at the cottage in time to watch the last half hour of the match and then half an hour of extra time (because it was a draw.)
 Jenn and I started watching it too and then it went to penalties which was genuinely very exciting.
 No sooner had the match finished (Liverpool won) than Eurovision started!
 So much excitement!

 Eurovision was very good and it was fun to watch it with Jennifer.
 Russ and Josh went off to the pub but returned during the scoring.
 There were a few too many ballads for my taste, but there were some entertaining acts such as Norway who were dressed as bright yellow wolves and sang about giving the wolf a banana to prevent it from eating Grandma.
 At least I think that’s what it was about!
 I noticed that the UK’s entry was unusually tuneful, but like most people I was surprised when we quickly climbed to the top of the leader board during the jury votes.
-As Graham Norton said “What is happening?”
+As Graham Norton said “What is happening?” and Chanel messaged to express her surprise!
 However Ukraine overwhelmingly won the public vote, and while it was clearly due to sympathy and support for their current plight, nobody grudged them their win, least of all Sam Ryder, the good-natured British singer.

-Friday 13 May 2022
+Friday, 13 May 2022

 Back at the cottage

 Well here I am at the cottage, feeling very happy with my journey and arrival.
-The bus from Inverness dropped us off at the pier, and I set off with my wheels case.
+The bus from Inverness dropped us off at the pier, and I set off up the hill with my wheelie case.
 My plan had been to unpack at the cottage and then go out to get groceries, but I decided just to get my groceries on the way so that I wouldn’t have to go out again.
 This turned out to be a good call, because by the time I arrived at the cottage it had started raining, and this continued throughout the evening.
 I used the “waking up the cottage” instructions (a laminated sheet kindly left for us by the previous owners) and soon the cottage was warm and cosy.
 I made my dinner and decided to watch a film.

 I chose “Phantom of the Open,” a comedy about golf starring Mark Rylance, and started watching it.
 Or so I thought.
 After about fifteen minutes I realised that it wasn’t a comedy and there was no sign of Mr Rylance.
 It was definitely about golf though, so I thought that maybe the actors in it were younger versions of the main characters and that it would jump ahead in time, something like that.
 How wrong I was.
 It turned out that with a slip of the finger I had accidentally selected a similarly titled film “The Open,” starring Jack Eve about a young golfer whose caddy has died tragically and who meets a girl who encourages him to look to the future and try again to qualify for the Open.
 It was quite a sweet film, rather melancholy in places and very much a love song to the game of golf.
 I kept watching it until the end.